This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 During the month of Ramadan, Muslims are required to elevate their level of spiritual and physical submission to God by way of fasting; that is to say, Muslims must abstain from eating, drinking, smoking and also husband-wife intimacy from the breaking of dawn until the setting of the sun.

 As we prepare to welcome the holiest of months, here are the dates, calendar and guide to spending Ramadan 2023 in India.

 Ramadan 2023 date in India

-Ramadan 2023 is expected to last 30 days; which means that the Eid ul Fitr would most likely fall on Friday, April 21, 2023.
-These dates will naturally be confirmed as we move closer to Ramadan.
+Ramadan 2023 is expected to last 30 days, which means that the Eid ul Fitr would most likely fall on Saturday, 22 April 2023.

 Umrah in India during Ramadan

 If you are thinking of performing Umrah during Ramadan, you can check our article about the latest update of Umrah 2022 below.

 The Seheriwalas (or Zohridaars) of Delhi represents the city’s old Mughal culture and legacy and are part of a Muslim tradition that has lasted for centuries.
 During Ramadan, Seheriwalas wander the streets of the city in the early hours of the morning, chanting Allah’s and the Prophet’s names to act as a wake-up call to Muslims for suhoor.

 This centuries-old custom is still practised in sections of Old Delhi, especially in areas with a large Muslim population.

 During Ramadan, Muslims fast for the entire day for a month.
 Fasting involves not eating or drinking anything for long hours.
 Fasting is a significant part of Ramadan since, except for those whose health prevents them from fasting, all Muslims, including kids after a certain age, should observe it.